rbonvall/python-ptable/README.markdown

     table.col_max_widths = <tuple of maximum column widths>
     table.col_separator = <column separator string>
     table.repeat_headers_after = <number of rows after which the headers are printed again>
-    table.header_separator = <True if a line is to be drawed below the header row>
+    table.header_separator = <True if a line is to be drawn below the header row>

 ## Example